jowp-code/ctf/Tryhackme/task_8.md

 What is the last octet of the IP address of the public-facing web server?

 We need to figure out which of our servers is running on port 80(http) or 443(https).
-So we are going to set rust to scan the 10.200.107.x network range using the /24 cidr notation this may take a while to complete.
+So we are going to set rustscan the 10.200.107.x network range using the /24 cidr notation this may take a while to complete.
 We can take note that port 80(http) is open on 10.200.107.33.
 That is likely going to be out public facing web server.

 ### Initial Probe
 ```shell